menu icon

 20 Personal Important Documents to Organize

-Remember the "safe place" should be fireproof and waterproof if possible.
-Check out our How to Organize Important Documents in a FireProof Safe for tips.
+Remember, the "safe (affiliate) place" should be fireproof and waterproof if possible.
+Check out our How to Organize Important Documents in a Fireproof Safe for tips.

 How to Organize Important Documents in a Fireproof Safe

-Above all else, be sure someone knows and has access to where all these documents are.
+Above all else, be sure someone knows where all these documents are and has access to them.
 It will help them find the paperwork when they need it.
-They will truly appreciate it.
+They will genuinely appreciate it.

 How to Find The Perfect Downsizing Home

-I know this is a morbid topic but keep in mind that it will not only help you find things when you need them but it will also help your relatives deal with your estate much more smoothly and therefore reduce their stress dealing with the process.
-If you need help organizing your financial papers, consult a professional or contact a Professional Organizer to help you get your papers for your loved ones and you in order.
+I know this is a morbid topic, but keep in mind that it will not only help you find things when you need them, but will also help your relatives deal with your estate much more smoothly, thereby reducing their stress during the process.
+If you need help organizing your financial papers, consult a professional or contact a Professional Organizer to help you get your loved ones' and your documents in order.

 Read more from other experts to help you organize your estate planning.